Early Years Curriculum

 - Understanding the world

 - Expressive arts and design.

-The Early Learning Goals set out what is expected attainment by most children by the end of the Early Years (Reception).
-At the end of the academic year when a child turns 5, the teacher completes the ‘Early Years Foundation Stage Profile’.
-This is used to help the year 1 teacher plan lessons for the children.
+Within these areas, Early Learning Goals outline the expected attainment at the end of the Early Years (Reception).
+At the end of the academic year, the class teacher completes a ‘Early Years Foundation Stage Profile’ for each child and this is used to inform future learning in Year 1.

 'Leaders in the early years make sure that the curriculum develops children’s language effectively.
 As a result, children are confident, independent and achieve well.
 They make a good start in Reception.'
 OFSTED 2019.

 What does learning in Early Years at KWS look like?